Skip to content

 Doorstep loans

 Sometimes called ‘home credit’, these are small loans where the lender will visit you at home to collect the money.
-These loans usually last for a few months and typically you can borrow amounts under £1,000.
+These are usually short-term loans and typically you can borrow amounts under £1,000.
 However, like payday loans, this type of borrowing should be avoided as interest rates can be as high as 1,500% APR.

 Buy Now Pay Later

-Although not technically a ‘loan’, Buy Now Pay Later is a form of credit which allows you to buy goods but pay for them later.
-This payment option could be worth considering if you’re unemployed, as it gives you breathing space in between payments.
+Although not technically a ‘loan’, Buy Now Pay Later is a form of credit which allows you to buy goods but pay for them over a set period of time.
+This could be worth considering if you’re unemployed, as it gives you breathing space in between payments.
 However, failure to keep up with payments can result in hefty fees.

 Credit union loans